 - no response to stress management practices

-- no symptom relief even after removing trigger foods, such as coffee, alcohol, and spicy foods.
+- no symptom relief even after removing trigger foods, such as dairy, coffee, alcohol, and spicy foods

-One 2014 clinical trial, comparing effects of low FODMAP diets in people with and without IBS, found IBS symptoms were improved by up to 50 percent with a low FODMAP within a week of implementing the diet.
+One 2014 clinical trial compared the effects of low FODMAP diets in people with and without IBS.
+The study authors found that IBS symptoms improved in the low FODMAP group within a week of implementing the diet.

-One 2016 report in Clinical and Experimental Gastroenterology, found that up to 86 percent of people with IBS saw improvements in their symptoms while on a low FODMAP diet.
+One 2016 report in Clinical and Experimental Gastroenterology, found that up to 86% of people with IBS saw improvements in their symptoms while on a low FODMAP diet.

-In another 2017 review, this one from the University of L'Aquila, Italy, researchers similarly concluded low FODMAP diets offer favorable results for IBS symptoms but did not go so far as to conclude that FODMAP diets are superior to conventional diets.
+Another 2017 review concluded that low FODMAP diets offer favorable results for IBS symptoms but did not find that FODMAP diets are superior to conventional diet plans for IBS.

-It is important to note low FODMAP diets are restrictive and should be temporary.
-This is because low FODMAP diets cut out many nutrient-rich foods.
+It is important to note that low FODMAP diets are restrictive and should be temporary.

 A low FODMAP diet involves three phases:

-- Elimination: In this phase, which can last from 3 to 8 weeks depending on their response, a person eliminates all high FODMAPs from their diet.
+- Elimination: In this phase, which can last from 3–8 weeks depending on a person's response to the diet, a person eliminates all high FODMAPs from their diet.

-- Reintroduction: Once the elimination phase is over, individuals can start reintroducing FODMAP types into their diet one at a time, about every 3 to 7 days, to see which foods trigger their symptoms.
+- Reintroduction: Once the elimination phase is over and a person's symptoms have returned to baseline or are significantly improved, they can start reintroducing FODMAP foods into their diet one at a time, about every 3–7 days.
+This can help a person identify which foods trigger their symptoms.

-- Maintenance: The maintenance phase involves going back to eating as normal as possible, limiting the FODMAP foods that cause IBS symptoms and maintaining this practice.
-Eventually, some people may be able to incorporate all or most FODMAPs back into their diet with no symptoms.
+- Maintenance: The maintenance phase involves returning to a regular diet as far as possible, limiting only the FODMAP foods that cause IBS symptoms.
+Eventually, some people may be able to incorporate all or most FODMAPs back into their diet without symptoms.

-Studies show symptom improvement can continue after the reduction of FODMAPs in the diet and for a long time afterward, provided that people avoid the FODMAPs that trigger their symptoms.
+Studies show that symptoms can continue to improve for a long time after reducing FODMAPs in the diet and even after reintroducing some of them.
+However, people should continue to avoid the FODMAP foods that trigger their symptoms.

-Useful resources for low FODMAP diets and specific foods to include and remove in a low FODMAP diet are the International Foundation for Functional Gastrointestinal Disorders and the Monash University app.
+Useful resources for information about low FODMAP diets and specific foods to include and remove in a low FODMAP diet are the International Foundation for Gastrointestinal Disorders and the Monash University app.